futagoza/babel-preset-futagozaryuu/README.md

 ## recommendation for vs code users

-Adding the following files and settings will ensure that [VS Code](https://code.visualstudio.com/) can find your files even if you are using [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to change the root path of your module lookups during transpile.
+Adding the following files (and settings) will ensure that [VS Code](https://code.visualstudio.com/) can find your ES6+ files even if you are using [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to change the root path of your module lookups during transpile.

 Thanks to [@jgoux](https://github.com/jgoux) for this.
 For more information, see [tleunen/babel-plugin-module-resolver#92 (comment)](https://github.com/tleunen/babel-plugin-module-resolver/issues/92#issuecomment-285755384).